What the BRIEF-2 Measures — and What It Doesn't

 When elevated, it looks like: Student does not realize they are bothering others; fails to notice when peers or teachers are annoyed or frustrated; makes inappropriate comments without recognizing the social impact; repeats behaviors that cause problems without learning from the response; limited awareness of personal space or volume.

-ADHD AU — primary ED
+AU — primary

 What it measures: The ability to transition flexibly between tasks, settings, or ideas — including adapting when routines change or a current approach isn't working.
 Captures both cognitive flexibility and behavioral adaptability.